 Customer experience is becoming the key brand differentiator, overtaking both product and price.
 Multiple studies show your users judge your website or app in approximately 3 seconds to determine if it’s safe, trustworthy, visually appealing.
 It’s a lot to take on.
 Without a good and well-thought-through design, corresponding to your business and values, you will lose them.
 Visuals create associations: from typography to colour palette, they all contribute to your brand’s overall feeling.
 If you don’t believe my word, believe the numbers provided by Microsoft.
 They revealed that after A/B testing they went for a specific blue shade over some other hues, and increased their annual revenue by $80 million dollars.

-For quickly growing businesses UI design is crucial.
+For quickly growing businesses UI design services are crucial.
 Organized design systems allow your team to extend your product quicker overtime, reducing the time spent on building new elements.
 The main guidelines are already there, so the hired designers can jump on the project quicker and do not need to stretch resources even for a small change.

 The takeaway: design input is measurable